 The Al Tahoe neighborhood is one of South Lake Tahoe’s oldest and most historic areas and it is also one of the most diverse.
-Houses in Al Tahoe range from small cabins and chalets built in the 1900’s to newer cabins and multi-million dollar luxury homes.
+Homes in Al Tahoe range from small cabins and chalets built in the 1900’s to newer cabins and multi-million dollar luxury homes.
 In between, there are duplexes, triplexes, multi-family dwellings along with small apartment buildings as well.
-Most of the homes in Al Tahoe are built on 5,000 sq ft lots, but some homes are on double lots.
+Most of the homes in Al Tahoe are built on 5,000-6,000 sq ft lots, but some homes are on double lots.
 Al Tahoe remains one of the more affordable and popular neighborhoods in South Lake Tahoe.

 Why Live Here?

 Al Tahoe is located in the heart of South Lake between Regan Beach and Highway 50.
 Most homes are within walking distance of Regan Beach; which includes a park with a sandy volleyball court and also the newly renovated Lakeview Commons (formerly known as El Dorado Beach).
 This City beach is home to weekly summer concerts, a food concession (not your typical snack shack food), Stand Up Paddle and kayak rentals and races.
 As you can see, this area has a great vibe and offers something for everyone to enjoy.
 Homes have easy access to the beach, the casino corridor, Heavenly Valley Ski Resort, restaurants and shopping.